 PARKS & OUTDOOR RECREATION

 Anchorage offers endless opportunities for outdoor recreation right in town including hiking, road biking, mountain biking, walking and running, water sports, and so much more.
-Anchorage features 223 municipal parks and 122 miles of paved trails, including the popular Tony Knowles Coastal Trail which stretches 11 miles along the Cook Inlet from downtown to Kincaid Park.
+Anchorage features 223 municipal parks and 122 miles of paved trails

-Kincaid Park is a popular year-round hiking and biking destination, with 40 miles of hiking trails and 20 miles of singletrack trails woven through 1,400 acres.
+Kincaid Park is a popular year-round recreation destination, with 40 miles of hiking trails and 20 miles of singletrack trails woven through 1,400 acres.
 The rolling terrain of forested hills features views of Mt Susitna, Denali on a clear days, and fiery sunsets in the evening.
 Moose, black bears, lynx, eagles, and ptarmigan can be seen in the park.
-In the winter, many trails are groomed and lighted for cross-country skiing, and fat-tire bikers cruise through the singletrack trails.
+In the winter, many trails are groomed and lighted for cross-country skiing, and fat-tire bikers cruise through the snowy singletrack trails.

 Bordering much of the city is Chugach State Park, a 495,000 acre wilderness area and the fourth largest state park in the United States.
 With over 280 miles of trails, the park offers hiking, backpacking, and biking opportunities for people of all skill levels, with many trailheads accessible from downtown Anchorage in 30 minutes or less.
 Popular trails include Crow Pass, Bird Ridge, Thunderbird Falls, Turnagain Arm Trail, and Flattop Mountain — Anchorage’s most popular hike.